-No estimation has been applied to calculate the data presented in table 4.3 of the data template.
+No estimation has been applied to calculate the data presented in table 4.3 of the data template, however the totals may not reconcile due to rounding.

 There are no changes to accounting policies which impact ElectraNet's RAB values.